pranabdas/learning.js.org/docs/index.md

 ### Learning Javascript

 These are my notes while learning Javascript myself.
 I am putting it here, in case it helps you.
+There are some excellent tutorials on javascript, I will list them in the [resources](resources.md) (the ones I came across).

 Table of content: